SumoLogic/sumoshell/README.md

 1. `count`.
 Example queries:
   ```
-  ... | count # number of rows
+  ... | ss count # number of rows
-  ... | count key # number of rows per key
+  ... | ss count key # number of rows per key
-  ... | count key value # number of rows per the cartesian product of (key, value)
+  ... | ss count key value # number of rows per the cartesian product of (key, value)
   ```

 2. `sumosum` Example queries:
   ```
-  ... | sumosum k # sum of all k's
+  ... | ss sum k # sum of all k's
-  ... | sumosum v by k # sum of all v's by k
+  ... | ss sum v by k # sum of all v's by k
   ```

 3. `average` Example queries:
   ```
-  ... | average k # average of all k's
+  ... | ss average k # average of all k's
-  ... | average v by k # average of all v's by k
+  ... | ss average v by k # average of all v's by k
   ```